-- Depress the plunger slowly and steadily into your lower abdomen.
+- Depress the plunger slowly and steadily into your lower abdomen or stomach.
 Alternate sides of your lower abdomen each time you give yourself an injection.

 - Withdraw the needle quickly and apply pressure to the injection site until the bleeding stops.

 - Always give the shot right after you mix the medicine.
 Throw away any unused medicine.